zalando/postgres-operator/docs/reference/cluster_manifest.md

 ## Top-level parameters

-Those are parameters grouped directly under  the `spec` key in the manifest.
+These are parameters are grouped directly under  the `spec` key in the manifest.

 * **teamId**
   name of the team the cluster belongs to.
 Changing it after the cluster